 Wanting to be alone

 I like spending time by myself.
 Ever since I got online in my teens, I enjoyed friendships the most when they’re over text.
 In my 20’s, I had a face-to-face social life so active that I burnt myself out on human contact.
-(Yes, it can happen; readto learn more!)
+(Yes, it can happen; read Eve’s post on introversion to learn more!)
 So, in rebounding, I took every opportunity for solitude and never questioned my preference for being alone.

 You can see where this is going.
 And you don’t have to look far to learn what science has to say about it.
-Loneliness affects our, our , our ; it .
-Funnily enough, being lonely can also , as you develop self-esteem and perception habits that make it hard to feel comfortable connecting with people.
+Loneliness affects our sleep, our stress levels, our understanding of our surroundings; it can trigger changes in our bodies that leave us prone to illness.
+Funnily enough, being lonely can also make you stay lonely, as you develop self-esteem and perception habits that make it hard to feel comfortable connecting with people.

 It was difficult to fathom, and even harder to admit.
 After all, I talked to people every day over the internet, sometimes sharing the kinds of conversations we had when we still saw each other face to face.
 I love my solitude and quiet.
 And most importantly, I didn’t feel lonely.